 This information is published in accordance with the guidance associated with The Code of Recommended Practice for Local Authorities on Data Transparency (2014) which requires the publication of senior salaries within a £5000 range.
+The table includes all earnings.

 Data transparency: Maidstone Borough Council organisation chart